Deliver us from evil

 Rather, we are shown what it means to be under the control of grace!
 This is what Paul knows personally, and he’s seen it work out in the lives of many new believers.

 And every converted person knows it too.
-‘Don’t you know…’ Paul says.
+‘Don’t you know…?’
+Paul says.
 Sin had enslaved us.
 Now, righteousness—that is, justification—rules us.
 We have a new master.

 Paul knows that slavery isn’t really what Christian faith is like, but it’s like it in the ways he describes.
 And he’s happy to identify himself as Christ’s slave at the beginning of his letter.

-We don’t just give assent to an idea.
+And here’s what undergirds this.
+Sin doesn’t have dominion over us anymore.
+That’s what Paul has already shown us.
+And if we trust in Christ, we become obedient to his new regime of righteousness.
 To believe it is to obey it.
 That’s why Paul talks about ‘the obedience of faith’ later on.[iv]
-The gospel itself brings about this obedient faith.
+The gospel itself brings about this obedience.

 Paul uses an unusual phrase to describe how the gospel comes to us.
 It’s a ‘standard of teaching’.
 It’s not just another lesson to learn.
 It’s God, speaking—to us.
 The word suggest that it’s imprinted on us.
 God knows how to speak to those he calls.
 When he forgives our sins, he writes his law on our hearts.
 He gives us a new heart.[v]